whiprandolph/bestseller/Part 3 - The Deepest Revolution/12 - Sacred Responsibilities.md

 * from that gratitude, consider - how can you serve the beings you feel grateful for?

 * avoid hurtful assumptions.
 Ignorance can be ok temporarily, but believing hurtful and false things can really damage relationships.

+* your attention is one of the most precious and powerful things you have.
+Do you pay attention to your surroundings, or are you in your head or on your phone?
+Do you pay attention to your feelings or avoid them?
+Do you distract yourself from a meaningless life with televised sports, social media, alcohol, and drugs?
+Or do you seek meaningful relationships, cultivate meaningful skills, and deeply enjoy life?
+Do you hide from your fears, or do you face them?

+Notice where you put your attention, and where you don't.
+Your attention is always _somewhere_.
+I'm simply suggesting that you cultivate awareness like any other crucial life skill, one that can transform your life and relationships, and help you generate a healthy culture if you choose.

+How can you feel grateful if you don't notice all the gifts you receive?

 ### Live in Reciprocity as a Normal Way of Life